-Betty is president of Suburban Air Conditioning where she works with national accounts.
-Her connection with breast cancer runs deep.
 Within her family, both a niece and a cousin were diagnosed with the disease and have survived.
-Then breast cancer hit more personally in 2009, when she was diagnosed with the disease and had a mastectomy.
-As a survivor she comments, “I have also have friends who have had breast cancer.
+In 2009, when she was diagnosed with the disease and had a mastectomy, she commented, “I have also have friends who have had breast cancer.
 I find that there are high profile fundraisers for cancer research, but I love the Johns Hopkins support of women with breast cancer.
 It’s much more personal.”

 Carolyn has earned a Masters degree in Finance and works for the Equiery as their bookkeeper.
 An accomplished equestrian with USDF bronze, silver and gold medals, she trains horses and teaches lessons in dressage.
 Carolyn has been involved as a demo rider, competitor, manager, rider coordinator and secretary for the Ride for Life since its very beginning.
 “I got involved after Pat made a pitch to PVDA.”
 This hit home because her grandmother had a breast cancer scare many years ago and Carolyn has had many friends with the disease!